mysteryisfun/temporal_Cross_attention/.github/instructions/git-copilot-instructuions.instructions.md

 - ADD docstrings to all functions and classes
 - UPDATE README files when adding significant features
 - PLACE detailed implementation instructions in the doc/ folder

-### Environment & Execution
-- ALWAYS use PowerShell syntax for command examples
-- ALWAYS run scripts yourslef to verify functionality and not asking me to run the scripts
-- DETECT and activate virtual environments before running Python scripts
-- USE the following pattern for virtual environment activation:
-    ```powershell
-    # If virtual environment exists
-    if (Test-Path .\env\Scripts\activate.ps1) {
-            .\venv\Scripts\activate.ps1
-            # Run command
-    }
-    ```

 ### Integration Guidelines
 - WRITE clear, step-by-step instructions for module integration